makerdao/testchain-client/README.md

 - `listAllSnapshots(chainType)` - returns a list of all snapshots for each chaintype, `ganache` or `geth`

-- `getChain(id)` - finds the chain with id equal to id and returns it's details including it's passed configuration data, it's account information and other miscellaneous data.
+- `getChain(id)` - finds the chain with id and returns it's details including it's passed configuration data, it's account information and other chain information.

 - `downloadSnapshot(id)` - downloads the snapshot data to file.